 “what happens behind this game fence is my business…” – Hübschle 2016, page 259

-Poaching of rhino has of course been an historic issue, with demand for rhino horn for ornamental and ‘medicinal’ purposes (Traditional Medicine of no proven efficacy duly noted).
+Poaching of rhino has of course been an historic issue [regardless of trophy hunting’s presence and claimed protection], with demand for rhino horn for ornamental and ‘medicinal’ purposes (Traditional Medicine of no proven efficacy duly noted).
 The CITES 1977 ban on international trade in rhino horn and linking pressure to comply with the ban upon trade, ie. the United States applied pressure for non-compliant countries to comply with rhino horn trade ban during the 1980s (Bell 2020) – China’s rhino horn trade ban was enacted in 1993 – and rhino poaching numbers dropped to zero/single digits by 1994.

 Total Number of Rhinos Poached Throughout Africa, 1986 – 2016 (Bell 2020)